liubivi/LongDocProcessingWithLLMs/README.md

 Here's how it works:

-Choose App:
+Choose App: "Looping by Zapier"

-Zapier should automatically have "Looping by Zapier" selected.
-If not, search for and select "Looping by Zapier."
 Action Event:
 The action event should be "Create Loop From Line Items."
 This tells Zapier you're creating a loop to process a list of items (chunks of text in our case).
 Input - Values to Loop:

 This is the most crucial part.
 You need to tell Zapier what list to loop through.
 Set the name of the Values to Loop to "Chunks" and then chose a field "Rows COL A" from the spreadsheet "vertimas".

-This is a bit cryptic, but here's what it likely means:
 Chunks: This refers to the data being passed from a previous action ("Create Multiple Spreadsheet Rows").
 It's being passed in "chunks" or batches.

 In essence: This part defines what list of items the loop will process.
 In this case, it's taking data from specific columns of the rows created in the previous step.